couleur-tweak-tips/Smoothie/README.md

 * Install FFmpeg and add it to PATH if needed
 * Install Smoothie, add it to PATH (`sm`), set up shortcuts and prompt you for misc plugins

-If you don't want to run the installation script can also grab the latest portable zip from the repo's releases [here](https://github.com/couleur-tweak-tips/Smoothie/releases) (⚠ be aware you'll need to set up shortcuts yourself)
+If you don't want to run the installation script can also grab the latest portable zip from the repo's releases [here](https://github.com/couleur-tweak-tips/Smoothie/releases) (though be aware you'll need to set up shortcuts yourself)

 🐧 See installation instructions for Linux [here](https://github.com/couleur-tweak-tips/Smoothie/wiki)

 ### Uninstalling Scoop & Smoothie

-You should find Scoop (per default) in your `%USERPROFILE%` folder, if you want to delete Smoothie specificly it's in `... \Scoop\apps\smoothie`
+You should find Scoop (per default) in your `%USERPROFILE%` folder, if you want to delete Smoothie specificly it's in `...\scoop\apps\smoothie`

 ## Configuring Smoothie (recipe 😋)